kylekingcdn/music-library-exporter/README.md

 **`--read_prefs`**

 > Allows for importing settings from the Music Library Exporter app's preferences.
-> Specifying additional option will override the corresponding app preference.
+> You may override any of the app's preferences by suppolying the corresponding option for the preference.

 **`--music_media_dir <music_media_dir>, -m <music_media_dir>`**